-I am currently assistant professor of social science (environmental studies) at the Yale-NUS College in Singapore.
-As an interdisciplinary scholar, I employ diverse methodological approaches (ethnographic and quantitative) and draw from multiple theories from environmental science, environmental policy and politics, political ecology, ecological economics, environmental sociology, environmental anthropology, and more recently cultural studies.
-I also have a broad professional background, having practised engineering, management, consulting, policy and academic work in the Philippines, Singapore and the United States.
-I have been an environmental scholar, professional and advocate for more than 15 years.
+As an interdisciplinary scholar, I employ diverse methodological approaches (ethnographic and quantitative) and draw from multiple disciplinary backgrounds including political ecology, environmental sociology, STS, ecological economics, environmental science, and more recently cultural studies.
+I also have a broad professional background, having practiced engineering, management, consulting, policy and academic work in the Philippines, Singapore and the United States.
+I have been an environmental scholar, professional and advocate for more than 20 years.

 My broad research agenda explores the political economy and cultural politics of contemporary agrarian and food issues, particularly at the intersections of globalization and sustainable development.
 My approach examines multiple levels and units of analysis, with particular attention to spaces and time where the ‘global’ meets the ‘local’.
 The topical areas I have examined thus far include the green economy and its discontents, food security in development frontiers, contradictions of alternative food systems, politics of urban farming, and agrarian implications of agritourism, all in the context of Southeast Asia.

 Yasmin, my partner, is currently assistant professor of sociology at the Singapore Management University.
 She holds a PhD in Sociology (2015) from Syracuse University, a masters degree in Human Development and Education from Harvard, and Psychology from the University of the Philippines.
 Her research is at the nexus of migration, education and labor in Southeast Asia.
 We have two energetic toddlers who enjoy living in our residence on campus.